 The great effort that Suganami put into the design of Seven Force paid off.
 Despite the initial hurdles, Sega eagerly approved the project once they saw the multi-jointed creations in action.
 Suganami, however, was not yet finished with Seven Force…

-The preceding was an excerpt from the upcoming book Legends of 16-Bit Game Development: A History of Treasure and the Sega Mega Drive / Genesis, currently on Kickstarter.
+The preceding was an excerpt from the upcoming book Legends of 16-Bit Game Development: A History of Treasure and the Sega Mega Drive / Genesis, which has been successfully funded on Kickstarter.
 The book tells the early history of Japanese developer Treasure and the games they released on Sega’s 16-bit console.
-If you enjoy this excerpt, please consider supporting the project! -John Harrison
+If you enjoy this excerpt, please consider pre-ordering the book! -John Harrison

 1 Beep!
 Mega Drive.
 Softbank, Jan.
 1994, p.
 83.